K-theory and G-theory of derived algebraic stacks: Algebraic K-theory

 \begin{prop}[Nil-invariance] Let $i : Z \to X$ be a surjective closed immersion of affine derived schemes.
 Then the map $i^* : \KB(X) \to \KB(Z)$ is $1$-connective; i.e., it is surjective on $\K_1$ and bijective on $\K_n$ for all $n\le 0$. \end{prop} \begin{proof} By \propref{prop:K low inv} we may replace $X$ and $Z$ by their classical truncations.
 By the Bass fundamental sequence (\thmref{thm:Bass}) it suffices to show surjectivity on $\K_1$ and bijectivity on $\K_0$.
 This is \cite[Chap.~IX, Prop.~1.3]{Bass}. \end{proof}

 \begin{rem} \propref{prop:K nil invariance} does not generalize to higher K-groups.
 Contrast with \thmref{thm:KH derived invariance}. \end{rem}

 \begin{rem} For non-affine derived schemes or algebraic spaces, \propref{prop:K nil invariance} still holds below the Krull dimension $d$ (i.e., any surjective closed immersion will induce a bijection on $\K_n$ for $n<-d$).
-For \da stacks (satisfying the conditions of \examref{exam:ANS}), the same holds if we replace $d$ by the Nisnevich cohomological dimension (see \cite[Cor.~5.1.4]{BachmannKhanRaviSosnilo}). \end{rem}
+For \dA stacks (with affine diagonal and nice stabilizers), the same holds if we replace $d$ by the Nisnevich cohomological dimension (see \cite[Cor.~5.1.4]{BachmannKhanRaviSosnilo}). \end{rem}